The CS50 team include Professor Zhou, one graduate teaching assistant, seven undergraduate teaching assistants, and five learning fellows.

 Class Attendance counts toward “engagement”.
 You are expected to attend and engage actively in classroom activities.
 If your time zone makes it challenging for you to be present during the whole lecture time, being present during part of the lecture time would still be very beneficial because you can use that time to work with your team mates for group activities.
 Do reach out to your team mates about your constraints so that your team can explore time outside the lecture time for group activities.

 Lab grades depend on whether your submission meets the requirements for that lab, and being submitted on time.
 See the lateness policies below.
-Remember, the graders test your lab submissions on the CS Linux machines.

 Your work is normally graded each week by the teaching assistants, according to a grading rubric that I discuss with them.
 If you have any grading questions on a homework or quiz, please follow the procedure below.